-Earth Work / Grading Total Cut Fill This worksheet is to help you Driveway & 186.36 cy accurately determine the 123.90 CY 310,26 ParkingAreas amount of grading for the property in accordance with Berms the Boulder County Land Use Code.
-Please fill in all Other Grading: applicable boxes.
-Note that applicants must Box 1 Total fill in the shaded boxes even though foundation work If the total in Box 1 is more than 500 cubic yards, then a Limited Impact Special Review is required does not contribute toward Cut Total the 500 cubic yard trigger requiring Limited Impact Foundation 358.75 cy 358.75 cy Special Use Review.
-Also, note that all areas of Material cut from foundation excavation to be removed from earthwork must be repre-241,21 CY the property.
-Excess material sented on the site plan. will be transported to the following location: EXCAVATOR TO REMOVE EXCESS MATERIAL · Narrative

-Use this space to describe any special circumstances that you feel the Land Use Office should be aware of when reviewing your application.
+Earth Work / Grading Total Fill Cut This worksheet is to help you Driveway & accurately determine the ParkingAreas amount of grading for the property in accordance with Berms the Boulder County Land Use Code.
+Please fill in all Other Grading: 6 applicable boxes.
+Box 1 Note that applicants must Total fill in the shaded boxes even If the total in Box I is more than 500 cubic yards, though foundation work then a Limited Impact Special Review is required does not contribute toward Cut Total the 500 cubic vard trigger requiring Limited Impact Foundation Special Use Review.
+Material cut from foundation @ Also, note that all areas of excavation to be removed from earthwork must be reprethe property.
+Excess material sented on the site plan. will be transported to the following location: Narrative Use this space to describe any special circumstances that you feel the Land Use Office should be aware of when reviewing your application.
 If more room is needed, feel free to attach a separate sheet.